Patrick James Smyth: Exile

 Following his involvement in the Young Irelander Rebellion, Smyth fled to New York City alongside John Blake Dillon.
 Smyth would take up work as a journalist, becoming political editor of the Irish Advocate in 1850 as well as becoming involved in the New York Irish Directory.

 Upon the death of his father Smyth inherited considerable property and wealth.
 Smyth used this newfound fortune to fund a daring plan: To rescue fellow Young Irelander John Mitchel from Van Diemen's Land (now Tasmania), where the British had banished him to for his part in the rebellion.
 Smyth funded the chartering of a ship and sailed on it personally in June 1853.
-Not only did Symth successful break Mitchel out of Van Diemen's Land, but Symth also met and married local woman Jeannie Regan during his time there.
+Not only did Symth successfully break Mitchel out of Van Diemen's Land, but Symth also met and married local woman Jeannie Regan during his time there.
 Smyth's role in Mitchel's escape brought him fame and made him a hero in Irish-American circles, who held numerous banquets in his honour.